Music Director Selection – Stalled Due to COVID-19

-Currently, the Beach Cities Symphony Orchestra is in an exciting transition as we recently bid farewell to our 25-year Music Director, Maestro Barry Brisk, and culled applicants, settling on four capable conductors to possibly fill Maestro Brisk’s shoes permanently.
-Each concert this year will be under the direction of different maestros as follows: November 8, Geoffrey Pope; January 31, 2020, Paul Piazza; March 27, 2020, Dean Anderson; and May 22, 2020, Michael Stanley.
-We hope you will join us and be inspired by the future possibilities for the Beach Cities Symphony Orchestra!
+Currently, the Beach Cities Symphony Orchestra’s music director selection is on hold due to the pandemic.
+We bid farewell to our 25-year Music Director, Maestro Barry Brisk, in May 2019 and had selected four capable conductors to possibly fill Maestro Brisk’s shoes permanently.
+We were going to have them audition – November 8, 2019 Geoffrey Pope; January 31, 2020, Paul Piazza; March 27, 2020, Dean Anderson; and May 22, 2020, Michael Stanley.
+Sadly, due to the COVID-19 pandemic, we were only able to conduct our November and January concerts.
+We still have plans to allow Dean Anderson and Michael Stanley to conduct the BCSO as soon as we can get back on track with concerts in a safe manner, and as allowed by the state of California.
+We hope when that happens, you will join us and be inspired by the future possibilities for the Beach Cities Symphony Orchestra!